Understanding Low Water Pressure: Common Causes Explained

 Faucet aerators are small mesh screens that attach to the end of your faucet spout.
 They introduce air into the water stream to reduce splashing and conserve water, but they're also magnets for debris.
 Mineral deposits from hard water, rust particles from aging pipes, sediment accumulation, and debris from plumbing work all collect in these tiny screens over time.

 Signs of a clogged aerator include noticeably reduced water flow or pressure, strange hissing or whistling noises when water runs, uneven or splashing water streams, and visible debris or discoloration in the water.
-The good news?
-This is one of the easiest and most cost-effective fixes you can do yourself.
+The good news is that this is one of the easiest and most cost-effective fixes you can do yourself.

 Pipe Corrosion and Deterioration